-With sex robot technology growing as fast as it is, voices of concern are emerging over the effects this may have on on society.
-In particular, many are concerned about the possible abuse of women and children, as men become desensitised to acts such as rape and paedophilia if they perform these acts on sex dolls.
+With sex robot technology growing as fast as it is, voices of concern are emerging over the effects this may have on society.
+In particular, many are concerned about the possible abuse of women and children, as men become desensitized to acts such as rape and pedophilia if they perform these acts on sex dolls.

 Professor John Banzhaf, a well-known activist professor of public interest law at George Washington University Law School, wants congress to look into this growing area of concern.
 In this video, he joins Manila Chan of RT America to discuss the prospect of consumers “trying out” rape or child abuse in a robot brothel, as he puts it.

 The College Fix interviewed Banzhaf earlier this week and this is what he has in mind:

 “The obvious first step would be to have hearings and do studies to determine just how serious the threat is, whether there are any real benefits to having sexbots programmed to simulate being raped, and then what if any new laws, regulations, etc. might be appropriate”